BryanSchuetz/new-pubs/_posts/2016-06-22-consumer-insights-palestine-e-governance-readiness.markdown

 That was the joking response I got from a fabric store owner in Ramallah when I asked whether he had a few minutes to spare to help me with my research.

 Over the course of a week, I traveled to three cities and interviewed 81 Palestinian citizens from 15 different municipalities and all walks of life.
-We call this type of rapid, dirty data collection [Consumer Insights](http://dai-global-digital.com/tags/?tag=digital-insights)—a set of meaningful insights that allow our project teams to quickly make user-centric and data-driven decisions about appropriate ICT interventions.
+We call this type of rapid, dirty data collection [Digital Insights](http://dai-global-digital.com/tags/?tag=digital-insights)—a set of meaningful insights that allow our project teams to quickly make user-centric and data-driven decisions about appropriate ICT interventions.
 We’ve performed this research in Jordan, Honduras, Indonesia, and now Palestine.

 Overarching questions I hoped to explore included: